indradb/indradb/README.md

 assert_eq!(key, e[0].key);
 ```

-The gRPC bindings library is built to closely mirror the rust library.
-But if you're using 100% rust, and don't need a server, you can skip all the gRPC rigmarole and just use the rust library.
+The rust gRPC bindings library is built to closely mirror the rust library.
+But if you're using 100% rust, and don't need a server, you can skip all the gRPC rigmarole and just use the rust library directly.
 For further reference, see the [docs](https://docs.rs/indradb-proto/latest/indradb_proto/) and the [wikipedia indexing example](https://github.com/indradb/wikipedia-example), which heavily relies on `indradb-proto`.

 #### Other languages